jimken123/soda/steps/Microsoft365.md

 ---
 title: All Steps | Microsoft 365 Connector Documentation
 sidebar_label: Microsoft365
 description: List of all steps for Microsoft 365 Connector.
-Sequence connector for Microsoft Graph API.
+Phoenix connector for Microsoft Graph API.
 Easily import and export data from Microsoft 365 applications when automating forensic and ediscovery workflows.
 tags: [Contents, Microsoft365]
 hide_title: true
 hide_table_of_contents: true